Spinal Muscle Strain

 • Always lift something heavy using the correct support and form — straight up, using your legs — not by leaning over and lifting.

-• Adopt proper posture when you sit, especially if you work at a desk.
+• Proper posture is essential when sitting, especially if you work at a desk.
 Don’t slouch or slump in your chair.

 • Exercise your core to strengthen the muscles around your spine and reduce the chances of an injury.

 Aside from being a muscle strain or sprain in your lumbar region, lower back pain could also be caused by a herniated disc or a pinched nerve.
-The treatment for muscle pain and nerve pain are different, so it’s important to get a clear diagnosis from a spinal expert.
+The treatments for muscle and nerve pain are different, so getting a precise diagnosis from a spinal expert is crucial.

 If you experience back injury resulting from a jarring impact, you should see a doctor as soon as possible.
-If your back starts hurting after a seemingly harmless event, like the day after a weekend activity or when you stand up from a seated position, you may want to try resting your back and alternating heat and ice before you become overly concerned.
+Suppose your back starts hurting after a seemingly harmless event, like the day after a weekend activity or standing up from a seated position.
+In that case, you should rest your back and alternating heat and ice before you become overly concerned.
 However, if the pain is severe or doesn’t subside after a few days, you should seek professional help.

-At Citrus Spine Institute, we evaluate each patient carefully and build a strained back treatment plan tailored for their specific needs.
-Potential aspects of your treatment may include the use of anti-inflammatory medications, physical therapy, bracing, muscle relaxants, spinal injections, or surgery.
-We'll also help you find ways to prevent future injuries with activity and lifestyle modifications including dietary changes and targeted workout routines such as core strengthening and flexibility exercises.
+At Citrus Spine Institute, we evaluate each patient carefully and build a strained back treatment plan tailored to their needs.
+Potential aspects of your treatment include anti-inflammatory medications, physical therapy, bracing, muscle relaxants, spinal injections, or surgery.
+We'll also help you find ways to prevent future injuries with activity and lifestyle modifications, including dietary changes and targeted workout routines such as core strengthening and flexibility exercises.